top of page

-I was born in Alameda, California - it was my first home - and lived there until I was about 14, then moved to Oakland in the Rockridge district.
+I was born in Alameda, California - it was my first home - and lived there until I was about 16, then moved to Oakland in the Rockridge district.
 In Alameda I went to Edison for kindergarten and grammar school and Lincoln for 5-8th grade.
 Alameda was a bedroom community right out of Leave It To Beaver.
 There were a ton of kids in my neighborhood and Edison school was 3 blocks away.

 We rode our bikes and collected snakes and lizards.
 At one point my best friend Mike Hanna had a 6 foot Boa.
 Thing would only eat about once a month.
 We kept putting people rats in its cage and they would be running around the cage and eventually they would get names and we would get attached to the poor things and suddenly we had a huge rat collection.
 The snakes and the rats had to go.

 I was always interested in art and music.
-After my Dad died (I was 11) I was lucky to have the coolest teacher at Lincoln School take me under his wing and give me extended art classes after school and would give me rides home in his convertible Corvette.
+After my Dad died (I was 11) I was lucky to have the coolest teacher at Lincoln School take me under his wing and give me extended art classes after school and would give me rides home in his convertible red Corvette.
 His name was John Hagop.
 He was the best teacher I ever had.

 I was also in the church choir.
 I was on the swim team for a couple of years but didn’t really care about it all that much.
 Played Pop Warner for a season and didn’t like that.

 There was a lot of music in the house.
 My Mom did one-woman musicals and we would help edit tape and help put her shows together.
 One Uncle played piano and the other Uncle played the uke.
 They would have parties at our house and sing into the wee hours of the night.
-My parents and my Grandfather were very involved in the local theater.
+My parents and my Grandfather were very involved in the local theater, The Altarena Playhouse.
 My Grandfather was the president as well.
 We spent many nights at their rehearsals in the theater..

 My Mom loved jazz.
 She took us to a lot of jazz concerts.
 She took me to see Ella Fitzgerald, Oscar Peterson, Duke Ellington, Count Basie at Jazz at the Philharmonic.
 She also took us to see Buddy Rich and got us backstage somehow to meet him and get his autograph.
-She took my brother and I to see Vince Giraldi in Sausalito.
+She took my brother and me to see Vince Giraldi in Sausalito.
 It was incredible.
 On our way home we were driving through San Francisco and drove by The Avalon Ballroom.
 Blue Cheer (known as the loudest band in the world) were playing.
-She took us in and it was fantastic.
+She brought us in and it was fantastic.
 My brother was so tired he fell asleep while they were playing.

 Although we listened to a lot of jazz and show tunes I quickly discovered rock n roll.
 Elvis first.
 The first single I ever bought was “Slow Twistin’ by Chubby Checker.
 When it came on the radio I would try to sync up my record to the radio.
 I have no idea why I did that.

+I first smoked weed at 14.
+My girlfriend Debbie Gibson (not the pop star) turned me on to it.
 The first time I got drunk was on the last day of 8th grade.
-It was after school and my buddy Jeff Jones and I were hanging with my 19 year old brother in-law, Dave, drinking beer in a 2 seater van.
+It was after school and my buddy Jeff Jones and I were hanging with my 19 year old brother in-law, Dave, drinking beer in a two seater van.
 Jeff was riding on the engine in the center.
 He tells Dave to pull over because he feels sick.
 Then he dives for the window and missed and threw up all over me.
 I sobered up real quick and didn’t drink again for a while.

 I don’t know how I avoided getting busted for drugs.
 My buddy Jerry Isakson and I would take acid and roam around Alameda all night.
 We were 14 at the time.
 Crazy.